shinokada/awesome/README.md

 Hello world from PHP!%
 ```

+The script-examples has multiple scripts in different languages.
 Let's add an alias to node-example.js using `-a ne`, where `ne` is an alias name:

 ```sh